Tower Ballroom, Birmingham

 The Tower Ballroom was an attraction in Birmingham, West Midlands, England, which opened to the public in March 1876 and closed permanently in 2017.
-It is located beside Edgbaston Reservoir.
+It was demolished in 2022 with the site remaining vacant as of 2024.
+It was located beside Edgbaston Reservoir.
 Across its history, The Tower Ballroom hosted a wide variety of events, including roller-skating and ice-skating, dancing, discos, weddings, boxing matches, theatre, and musical performances including The Smiths and New Order.

 Background

 Beginning in 1824, Thomas Telford significantly enlarged Roach Pool in order to maintain a constant water supply to the West Midlands’ new canals, creating Edgbaston Reservoir.
 The reservoir was initially located in open land, but from 1850 onwards the surrounding area became increasingly urbanized, first to the south and east.
 The creation of the Harborne Railway in 1874 largely cut off the reservoir from the fields to the north.

-In 1870, the canal company leased 62 acres of land around the reservoir to William Wyatt, a boat-builder from Oxfordshire, who converted it into pleasure gardens, including refreshment rooms, a boat house with 500 boats for hire, flower beds, and regular entertainment.
+In 1870, the canal company leased 62 acres of land around the reservoir to William Wyatt, a boatbuilder from Oxfordshire, who converted it into pleasure gardens, including refreshment rooms, a boat house with 500 boats for hire, flower beds, and regular entertainment.

 The Reservoir is now considered a Site of Importance for Nature Conservation.
 Its gatehouse is a listed building.